-Section 4.1 Asking for coverage decisions and making appeals: the big picture
+Section 4 A guide to the basics of coverage decisions and appeals Section 4.1 Asking for coverage decisions and making appeals: the big picture

 The process for coverage decisions and appeals deals with problems related to your benefits and coverage for medical services, including problems related to payment.
 This is the process you use for issues such as whether something is covered or not and the way in which something is covered.